 As we work toward our goal of becoming the most diverse, equitable and inclusive academic medical system in the country, we hold ourselves accountable for our progress by looking at data and metrics.
-Success will only come as we continue to prioritize this work, implement multiple interventions, and review the numbers.
-In addition to the information below, robust DEI Statistics are available on the Office of Diversity and Outreach's website
+Success will only come as we continue to prioritize this work, implement multiple interventions, and review the data.
+In addition to the information below, robust DEI Statistics are available on the Office of Diversity and Outreach's website and Office of Faculty and Academic Affairs website.

 Leadership

-Women hold just over 40% of leadership positions* overall in the SOM, and UIM hold 12%.
-From 2015-2020, half of our department chairs turned over and 42%** of those leadership roles were filled by women or UIM appointees.
+Women hold just over 45% of leadership positions* overall in the SOM, and UIM hold 14%.
+In the last seven years, over half of our department chairs turned over and 44%** of those leadership roles were filled by women or UIM appointees.

 67%